 Halibut is a delicate and mildly flavored fish that can easily dry out if not cooked at the right temperature.
 Cooking halibut at a low temperature, typically around 350°F (175°C), allows it to retain its moisture and natural flavor.
 This ensures that the fish remains tender and juicy, resulting in a more enjoyable culinary experience.

-See also How long to cook chicken in air fruer
+See also How to cook with sous vide

 2. Preventing Overcooking